 Wouldn’t it be nice to know who your top and lowest performing servers are?
 Yes, we all have that cocktail of gut feelings and experience; however, you should back up your decisions with data.
 Dive deeper and find out the exact cost of a bad server on your business.

-If you always maintain the same number of kitchen and waitstaff throughout the week, but only certain nights warrant extra servers, your POS system analytics will be able to show you where losses occur, and where you might be able to better utilize their manpower.
+If you always maintain the same number of kitchen and waitstaff throughout the week, but only certain nights warrant extra servers, your restaurant analytics will be able to show you where losses occur, and where you might be able to better utilize their manpower.

 4. Reduce Discounts and Comps